erufenix/astro-tanstack/README.md

 Classic client-side SPA, where all routes are served by the same page.

+Client-side redirect on protected routes.

-For production, different hosting providers will have different ways to set up rewrite/proxying.
-This demo is using Cloudflare Pages, and rewrite is configured in `public/_redirects`:
+For production, different hosting providers will have different ways to set up rewrite rules.
+This demo is using Cloudflare Pages, and rewrite rules are configured in `public/_redirects`.

+For other providers, please refer to [Create React App's documentation](https://create-react-app.dev/docs/deployment).

-- Entry: `pages/index.astro`
+- Entry: `pages/rewrite.astro`
 - Routes:
   - `/rewrite/login`
   - `/rewrite/profile`